ratal/mdfreader/README.md

 Requirements:
 =============
-Mdfreader is mostly relying on numpy/scipy/matplotlib.
+Mdfreader is mostly relying on numpy/scipy/matplotlib and lxml for parsing the metadata in mdf version 4.x files

 Reading channels defined by a formula will require sympy.

-Cython is required to compile dataRead module for reading quickly exotic data (not byte aligned or containing hidden bytes) or only a list of channels.
+Cython is strongly advised and allows to compile dataRead module for reading quickly exotic data (not byte aligned or containing hidden bytes) or only a list of channels.
 However, if cython compilation fails, bitarray becomes required (slower, pure python and maybe not so robust as not so much tested).

 Export requirements (optional): scipy, csv, h5py, xlwt(3), openpyxl, pandas

+Blosc for data compression (optional)

 Mdfconverter graphical user interface requires PyQt (versions 4 or 5)